 Adobo Fried Rice

 - 4 cups white rice cooked

-- 8 cloves garlic crushed
+- 1 head garlic crushed and chopped

-- 2 1/2 to 3 tablespoons cooking oil
+- 3 tablespoons cooking oil

-- Heat the cooking oil in a pan.
+- Heat oil in a pan.

-- Serve.
+- Transfer to a serving bowl.
+Serve.
 Share and enjoy!